 The Rise of the Sensible PC Upgrader

 Given the current market prices for high-end components, it is no surprise that many users are opting for longer retention periods.
-According to our recent poll regarding how long readers keep their gaming PCs unchanged before upgrading, nearly half of respondents fall into the category of sensable upgraders.
+According to our recent poll regarding how long readers keep their gaming PCs unchanged before upgrading, nearly half of respondents fall into the category of sensible upgraders.

 Specifically, 47% of readers report keeping their systems entirely unchanged for five or more years.
-This group demonstrates a commitment to getting maximum value out of their initial investment, avoiding the "upgrade treadmill" in favor of stability and cost-effectiveness.
+This group demonstrates a clear commitment to getting maximum value out of their initial investment, effectively avoiding the "upgrade treadmill" in favor of stability and cost-effectiveness.

 • 42% of readers upgrade their components every two to three years.